spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/atlas-based-analysis/gm-wm-atlas.rst

 .. figure:: https://raw.githubusercontent.com/spinalcordtoolbox/doc-figures/master/pam50/white_matter_atlas_detailed.png
    :align: center

 The atlas is composed of 30 WM tracts, 6 GM regions and the surrounding CSF.
-The reason for including the CSF is to be able to account for partial volume effect during metric estimation, as will be explained further in the following pages.
+The reason for including the CSF is to be able to account for the :ref:`partial volume effect <partial-volume-effect>` during metric estimation.